-UPSC Syllabus of History optional subject for the IAS Mains exam consists two papers.
-Paper ONE begins from early ancient history and runs up to the Eighteenth century.
-Paper TWO starts from the Europeans arrival in India and extends up to the entire modern Indian History.
-This optional paper not only covers Indian independence and but also goes up to the disintegration of the Soviet Union in 1990.
+UPSC History optional syllabus is here.
+This subject for the IAS Mains exam consists of two papers.
+Paper ONE begins with an early ancient history and runs up to the Eighteenth century.
+Paper TWO starts with the Europeans arrival in India and extends up to the entire modern Indian History.
+This optional paper does not only cover Indian independence and but also goes up to the disintegration of the Soviet Union in 1990.

 PAPER – I

 Sources: Archaeological sources: Excavation, Exploration, epigraphy, numismatics, monuments

 Literary sources: Indigenous: Primary and secondary; scientific literature, Greek and poetry, literature, literature in regional languages, religious literature.
 Foreign accounts: andChiandChinese,Arab writers.

 Geographical factors; gathering and hunting and (paleolithic and mesolithic); Beginning of agriculture (neolithic and chalcolithic).

 Indus Valley Civilization: Origin, characteristics, decline, art and archi tecture, survival and significance.